-For wisdom I look to three sources, two secondary, the other primary.
+For wisdom I look to four sources, two secondary, the other two primary.

-Eugene Peterson is one of my wisdom mentors, through his writings.
-Here Peterson points us in the right direction.
+In addition, I have my favorite human wisdom mentors.
+Eugene Peterson is one of them.
+Here Peterson points me in the right direction.

 "If we forget that the newspapers are footnotes to Scripture and not the other way around, we will finally be afraid to get out of bed in the morning.
 Too many of us spend far too much time with the editorial page and not nearly enough with the prophetic vision.
 We get our interpretation of politics and economics and morals from journalists when we should be getting only information; the meaning of the world is most accurately given to us by God’s Word."
 (Peterson, Run with the Horses: The Quest for Life at Its Best, Kindle Locations 661-668)